 Full HD Video Recording.
 The PEN-F captures Full HD 1920×1080 video at 60p using your choice of ALL-I or IPB codecs.
 There’s a built-in stereo microphone for in-camera audio capture, but there’s no external mic input.

 Built-In Electronic Viewfinder and Swivel LCD.
-Where the E-P5 relied on a separate accessory Electronic Viewfinder (EVF), the PEN-F gains an integrated 2.36M-dot high res OLED EVF in the top-left corner of its back panel.
+Where the E-P5 relied on a separate accessory Electronic Viewfinder (EVF), the PEN-F gains an integrated 2.36M-dot high-res OLED EVF in the top-left corner of its back panel.
 This pseudo-rangefinder layout allows you to keep an eye on your surroundings, making it perfect for street photography.
-There’s also a fully articulating 3.0" touchscreen rear LCD, which is useful if you’re shooting from a tripod or from arm’s reach.
-The AF Targeting Pad—first seen on the E-M10 II a key feature that allows you to select the autofocus point on the rear LCD while shooting with your eye to the viewfinder.
+There’s also a fully articulating 3.0" touchscreen LCD, which is useful if you’re shooting from a tripod or from arm’s reach.
+The AF Targeting Pad, first seen on the E-M10 II, is a key feature that allows you to select the autofocus point on the rear LCD while shooting with your eye to the viewfinder.

 Build and Ergonomics.
 The PEN-F looks straight out of the ‘60s, with multiple dials for fully manual control.
 Don’t let its retro styling fool you, though; there’s a large degree of customization and modern technology here.
 There are four programmable “Custom Mode” positions on the mode dial, along with five user-customizable buttons.
 A new “Creative Mode” dial sits on the front of the camera, allowing quick access to various film simulation/art modes.
 A widely requested dedicated exposure-compensation dial now sits atop the body.
 The PENF isn’t weather-sealed like the OM-D line, but the magnesium-alloy body still feels solid.Other Notable Features.
 Like its siblings, the PEN-F has built-in Wi-Fi for wireless image transfer and camera control from smartphones and computers.
 There’s a silent electronic shutter mode that enables a max shutter speed of 1/16,000 sec. when engaged (1/8,000 sec. normally).
 The integrated EVF took the built-in flash’s home, but Olympus includes the wonderful FL-LM3 accessory flash with bounceable/rotating head as a quick fill.
 The camera records images and video to SDHC/XC memory cards, and the rechargeable BLN-1 battery is rated for 330 shots per charge.